Filtering and Ordering CouchDB View Results

-Being able to map documents to (key, value) pairs is really useful, but the views installed in my previous post return all pairs that the view calculates in no specific order.
-What if I want only the titles of articles posted in December 2007?
+Being able to map documents to (key, value) pairs is really useful, but the views I installed in my previous post return all pairs in no particular order.
+What if I only want the titles of articles posted in December 2007?

-In the last article I mentioned in passing that it was possible to emit keys as part of the map method of a view.
-Keys are used to order and filter a result set.
-Details about how keys are sorted against each other can be found in the CouchDB view collation specification.
-To order and filter documents by date posted I just need to emit doc.posted_at as the key when I'm writing my map method.
+Last time I mentioned in passing that you can emit keys as part of the map method.
+Keys are how CouchDB orders and filters result sets.
+The view collation specification has the full details on how keys are sorted.
+To order and filter documents by posting date, I just need to emit doc.posted_at as the key in my map function.

 // Get all article titles ordered by posted date.